OpenRockets/web-dev-error-solutions/errors/expressjs/overcoming-mongodb-s-index-created-but-not-used-issue/README.md

+# 🐞 Overcoming MongoDB's "Index Created but Not Used" Issue

 This document addresses a common problem encountered when working with MongoDB indexes: the index is successfully created, yet the query still performs poorly because MongoDB doesn't utilize it.
 This often stems from subtle discrepancies between the query and the index definition.